Brookston Beer Bulletin

 ecliptic

-Today is John Harris’ 58th birthday.
-Until not too long ago — and for a long time — John was the head brewer at Full Sail Brewing and was responsible for many of their excellent beers.
-He’s more recently opened his own brewery in Portland, Ecliptic Brewing.
+Today is John Harris’ 62nd birthday.
+Until a few years ago — and for a long time — John was the head brewer at Full Sail Brewing and was responsible for many of their excellent beers.
+He opened his own brewery in Portland, Ecliptic Brewing, but more recently made the hard decision to close the brewery.
 John also occasionally played washboard with the Rolling Boil Blues Band.
 Plus he’s a terrific person, so join me in wishing John a very happy birthday.

 obf-harris